-The Situationist International (1957-1972) were a group of thinkers with a grand narrative, a big story about exploitation and passivity, a story about generalising creativity beyond capitalism and works of art (‘art’ and ‘creativity’ are defined by me here).
+The Situationist International (1957-1972) were a group of thinkers with a grand narrative, a big story about exploitation and passivity, a story about generalising creativity beyond capitalism and works of art (here is what I mean by ‘art‘ and ‘creativity‘).
 If you don’t know this story here is Not Bored’s brief run down.
-The Situationists’ claim this story is true no matter who you are in late capitalism.
+The Situationists claim this story is true no matter who you are in late capitalism.

 From now on I am going to assume you know this story.
 This is so I can defend it against Andrea Gibbons’ idea that instead of such a grand narrative we should tell a lot of small stories about power imbalance.
 She most immediately has in mind stories about being black, Arabic or being a woman.
 The point of telling these smaller stories is the telling is in these groups interests.
 Gibbons presents this idea in Salvaging Situationism [sic]: Race and Space, here, in the publication Salvage.